DMREF-networks/config_generation/README.md

 # config_generation

-A repository for generating disordered network metamaterial descriptions of point cloud point locations in 2D.
+A repository for generating point cloud point locations in 2D to be created into disordered network metamaterial.

 # Lloyd_create_pointclouds_parfor.m